sinpack/test/README.md

 This project implements a React TypeScript auto-complete component with the following features:

 - Pure React implementation with internal DOM functions.
-- Asynchronous data filtering, simulating a real REST call using mock data.
+- Asynchronous data filtering
+- Free fake API for testing locally https://jsonplaceholder.typicode.com/users
 - Basic CSS styling.
 - Highlighting of the matching part of the text.
 - No external state management libraries, using only native React methods.